import

 If you own a Polar S625x with Irda the only known way is to use a PC emulation with Polar Personal Trainer and then export a HRM file.
 Please let me know if you find any better solution.
 (Forum: MAC with polar watches)

-LoadMyTracks can communicatie with most classical GPS devices like all Garmin, Magellan or even TomTom devices.
+LoadMyTracks can communicate with most classical GPS devices like all Garmin, Magellan or even TomTom devices.

 MacTravelRecorder can export GPX files from GPS mouses like the iBlue.

 Another great software to connect your GPS device is GPSBabel.
-It's an openSource initiative and supports almost any device or file format on the market like from Garmin GPS, Magellan GPS, TomTom GPS, many map programs and other GPS receivers.
+It's an openSource initiative and supports almost any device or file format on the planet like formats from devices like Garmin GPS, Magellan GPS, TomTom GPS, many map programs and other GPS receivers.
 Save your recordings as a GPX file and import them into TrailRunner.

 Can I merge GPS data with workout data?